 Since these depend on equality of objects, there is no decision procedure for this.
-However, if we restrict the notion of "definable" to "definable via definitional equality", we can carry out step 1 automatically.
-Step 2 can then be tackled by calling an automated theorem prover or requesting the user to act as an oracle function to check whether all possible definientia δ of any T-symbol c given in terms of B are provably equal.
-For details and algorithm see Appendix B (not part of the submission).
+However, if we restrict the notion of "definable" to "definable via definitional equality", we can carry out step 1 automatically: For any T-constant c we can compute the set of its definientia $\delta$ of and expand all T-constants in $\delta$ recursively until all constants in that expansion of $\delta$ are elements of B (if such an expansion is possible and terminates).
+Step 2 can then be tackled by calling an automated theorem prover or requesting the user to act as an oracle function to check whether all possible definientia $\delta$ of any T-constant c given in terms of B are provably equal.